Convergence of a time discrete scheme for a chemotaxis-consumption model: Study of the (u,z) -scheme (u,z)

 \begin{lemma} Any solution $(u^n,z^n)$ of \eqref{NLTD}, satisfies the inequality

 \end{lemma} \begin{proof}[\bf Proof] We begin by testing the $z^n$-equation of \eqref{NLTD} by $- \Delta z^n$.
 This gives us

-Then, estimating the las term on the left hand side by bellow, the last term on the right hand side by above and applying Lemma \ref{lema_termo_fonte_final}, we obtain the desired inequality. \end{proof}
+Then, estimating the last term on the left hand side by bellow, the last term on the right hand side by above and applying Lemma \ref{lema_termo_fonte_final}, we arrive at the desired inequality. \end{proof}

 Next we will obtain a local energy inequality for $(u^n, z^n)$, first for $s \in [1,2)$ and then for $s \geq 2$.
 We consider the function $f_m$ defined by $f_m(r) = \D{\int_0^r}{f'_m(\theta) \ d\theta}$, where